All Episodes

 This during Biden, it was a disaster.

-Project Lone Star was a licking of promise.
+Project Lone Star was licking a promise.

-Is that something you're gonna push?
+Is that something you're going to push?

-You're saying at some point in time that's going to come to a conclusion.
+You're saying at some point in time, that's going to come to a conclusion.

 Texas has to stand up and secure its own border.